rupeshtiwari/nodejs-bookstore/module_04/m04_demo02/README.md

 Refer to the best practices we've discussed, such as lightweight health checks, centralized configuration, and graceful failure handling, to ensure your microservices architecture is robust and resilient.

-## Questions & Contributions

-For questions about this demo or to contribute to the project, please open an issue or pull request in this repository.

-Thank you for exploring advanced Node.js microservices with us!